kuujo/vertigo/README.md

 });
 ```

+If the network's cluster scope is `LOCAL` then Vertigo maps will be backed by
+the Vert.x `ConcurrentSharedMap`.
+If the cluster scope is `CLUSTER` then maps
+will be backed by Hazelcast maps that are accessed over the event bus in a Xync
+worker verticle to prevent blocking the event loop.

 #### AsyncSet
 The `AsyncSet` interface closely mimics the interface of the Java `Set` interface,
 but uses `Handler<AsyncResult<T>>` rather than return values.